OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/nodejs/README.md

 - The API endpoint can be called in two ways - using the browser directly, or a GET call using any API testing tool.

+> **Note:** As this is a Custom API application, you can consume/call this API from any other applications.

 ## Included Features
 * **Blob-based Event Subscription:** Enables event-driven actions based on changes or updates to Azure Blob Storage.
 * **Azure Open AI Embeddings:** Utilizes OpenAI embeddings for enhanced understanding and representation of textual content.